Escape of a Sticky Particle: Simulating an adsorbing boundary condition

 \subsection{Explanation}

-Recall the general adsorbing boundary condition given in Eqs.
-(2a)-(2b) of the main text.
+Recall the general adsorbing boundary condition given in Eqs. (\ref{eq:linear_adsorption_kinetics})-(\ref{eq:mass_balance}).
 For the one-dimensional case, we have

-We show here how a numerical simulation of such a boundary condition can be performed efficiently using insights from the renewal technique presented in Sec. \ref{sec:renewal}.
+We show here how a numerical simulation of such a boundary condition can be performed efficiently using insights from the renewal technique presented in Appendix \ref{S3}.

-As discussed in Sec. \ref{sec:splitting}, the splitting probability $\mathcal{E}_H(z_0)$ is the probability that a diffusing particle, initially at $z_0$, will be absorbed at $H$, without adsorbing to the surface at $0$ beforehand.
+As discussed in the last subsection of Appendix \ref{sec:splitting}, the splitting probability $\mathcal{E}_H(z_0)$ is the probability that a diffusing particle, initially at $z_0$, will be absorbed at $H$, without adsorbing to the surface at $0$ beforehand.
 The complementary splitting probability $\mathcal{E}_0(z_0)$ is the probability that the particle is adsorbed at least once before it manages to escape.
 Let $\mathcal{N}$ denote the number of adsorption events before escape.
 We thus have:

 and

 Markedly, when starting from the adsorbing surface we have

 We now aim to compute $\mathbb{P}\{\mathcal{N}=n \mid z_0 \}$, namely the probability of $n>0$ adsorptions events prior to the escape, given the initial position $z_0$.
 First, the particle has to be adsorbed once, the probability of which is given by $\mathcal{E}_0(z_0)$.
 Immediately after that adsorption event, the particle starts diffusing again, from $z_0 = 0$, and has the probability $\mathbb{P}\{\mathcal{N}=0 \mid z_0=0\}$ to escape without adsorbing for the second time.
 With the complementary probability the particle will adsorb again before escape and from this point onward the process is renewed.
 We thus have a geometrically distributed process with “success" probability $\mathbb{P}\{\mathcal{N}=0 \mid z_0=0\}$.
 Overall we obtain